aks1804/uPower_MIPS_COA_Lab/README.md

 Assignments:

-A0 - Simulate MIPS Assembly in SPIM
+A0 - Simulate MIPS Assembly in SPIM\n
 A1 - uPOWER Assembler written in Python and uPOWER Simulator written in C++ A2 - MIPS and uPower ALU Design in Verilog
 A3_A4 MIPS - MIPS Datapath written in Verilog